cmcejas/cmcejas/README.md

 # Navigating my profile
 - Go to repositories to see my projects
 - Read the readMe file of my repositories before looking at them or using so that you are well informed upon them.
-- Stars mean the project is currently being developed
+- Pinned mean the project is currently being developed
   - this does not count maintainment

 ## Projects